 “There’s, unfortunately, too many barriers that still exist,” said Okafor.
 “A lot of my work has been working with community members and students to address these barriers substantively and create changes that see greater representation.”

 “A lot of the work that I do is rooted in the African community and that experience, being in the diaspora.
-Part of what I do comes from that cultural experience, connecting people to resources, bringing that lens to the work.
+Part of what I do comes from that cultural experience, connecting people to resources across multiple cities and regions.

 “I’m very honoured to win,” he said.

 Here is the full list of winners from this year’s ceremony: